alexvmt/cholera_risk_modeling/README.md

 - activate environment: `conda activate cholera_risk_modeling`
 - you might need to do the following in addition: `pip install ghostscript`

+Run the scripts and notebooks directly in their respective directory.

 ## References